 Ann Arbor, Michigan

 The University of Michigan’s School of Public Health’s doctorate in healthcare administration’s curriculum intersects individual health and healthcare public policy.
 The program has an applied research orientation buttressed by scientific inquiry within a rigorous framework.
-The interdisciplinary nature of the program means students are able to take courses from several of Michigan’s top schools and departments, such as the Ross Business School and College of Literature, Science, and Arts.
-Approximately two-thirds of graduates obtain academic appointments as researchers or faculty members with the remaining one-third moving into government or the private sector.
-Alumni have been placed at several prestigious institutions including Duke University, Cornell University, and Johns Hopkins University.
-Michigan is consistently ranked among the top public schools and currently ranks #3 by U.S. News and World Report.
+The interdisciplinary nature of the program means students are able to take courses from several of Michigan’s top schools and departments.
+This includes the Ross Business School and College of Literature, Science, and Arts.
+Approximately two-thirds of graduates are granted academic appointments as researchers or faculty members.
+The remaining one-third move into government or the private sector to work in a healthcare organization.
+Alumni have been placed at several prestigious institutions.
+Examples include Duke University, Cornell University, and Johns Hopkins University.
+Michigan is consistently ranked among the top public schools and currently ranks #3 by U.S. News.

 #28 – Nova Southeastern University